wensby/aveslog/README.md

 Tiny birding web application for learning purposes

 ## Local development testing
+### Starting
+The whole app can be run locally using the local-dev-docker.sh script.
+This script can also be run with a specific service name as argument, to rebuild and restart only the specified service.
 ### Mail
 As to not send real emails when testing the application locally, the dispatched emails are instead logged in the birding-web-service container through the flask